jedinym/sqc-text/main.typ

 space.
 Metadata about the represented structure may also be included.
 In this chapter, the two formats relevant to this thesis are introduced.

 === PDB Format
-The Protein Data Bank format is the original format used by the PDB.
+The Protein Data Bank format is the original format used by the Protein Data Bank @section-pdb.
 It was originally developed in 1976 as a simple human-readable format@pdb-history.

 Each line of the file contains a _record_ - information about some aspect of the structure.
 The records can contain metadata (e.g. `AUTHOR`, `HEADER` or `TITLE`)